 Go DIFFERENT while still being sharp and able to support the credibility that your words build.
 Look and voice should be in sync.

 Steve’s site is over-the-top outdated, more than we recommend.
 But it’s a shining testimony to the power of content and being different.
+And he was still able to build a profitable online business.
 A final point…

 As archaic as Steve’s site looks, he has used SBI!’s “Mobilize It” module to make it mobile-friendly, nice and responsive.